Ples sa zvijezdama

 Ples sa zvijezdama (English: Dancing with the Stars) is a Croatian dance competition television series.
 It is the Croatian version of the British television series Strictly Come Dancing and a part of the global Dancing with the Stars television franchise.
 The series follows various Croatian celebrities paired up with professional dancers competing for the win an elimination-style format.

 Originally produced and broadcast by HRT, Ples sa zvijezdama debuted on HRT 1 in December 2006 to a ratings success, becoming one of the most popular television series on the network during its run.
 After the eighth season concluded in 2013, the series went on a hiatus on HRT, until it was picked up by Nova TV, which aired the ninth, tenth and eleventh season from 2019 to 2023.

-In November 2024, various Croatian news outlets reported that HRT bought back the license for the series and is planning to air the overall twelfth season.
+In November 2024, various Croatian news outlets reported that HRT had bought back the license for the series and was planning to air the overall twelfth season.
+The season is scheduled to premiere on 31 October 2026.